Justherozen/TRAILER/README.md

 # TRAILER
-[CVPR 2024] Targeted Representation Alignment for Open-World Semi-Supervised Learning The Pytorch implementation will be uploaded soon.
+This is the PyTorch implementation of our CVPR 2024 paper TRAILER.
+The Pytorch implementation will be uploaded soon.